-

 As of the end of MD1, four Premier League players had already scored two goals, with the only other star outside England's top flight to hit a double on that first weekend being Kamory Doumbia in Brest's dramatic 3-3 draw against Lille in Ligue 1.

-But Kane and team-mate Michael Olise both charged into the standings at the start of MD2, and further notable players joined them on two or more goals over the course of that weekend, so the early standings were already looking intriguing.
+But Kane and team-mate Michael Olise both charged into the standings at the start of the second week, and further notable players joined them on two or more goals over the course of that weekend.

-Haaland's goal at Brighton on MD3 meant he also moved on to three goals for the campaign and features in a large leading group.
+Haaland's goal at Brighton on MD3 meant he also moved on to three goals for the campaign and featured in a large leading group.

 Who won the European Golden Shoe - Previous Winners